Using your GPU with CuPy

 benchmark_gpu = benchmark(convolve2d_gpu, (diracs_gpu, gauss_gpu), n_repeat=10)

-These measurements are also more stable and representative, because benchmark() disregards the compile time and the repetitions warm up the GPU.
+These measurements are also more stable and representative, because benchmark() disregards the compile time and because the repetitions warm up the GPU.
 We can then average the execution times, as follows:

 PYTHON